DWI Sobriety Tests are Designed to Fail You

 A standardized test implies that all test takers answer the same questions, and that the test is then scored in a consistent manner and compared to the relative performance of others who took the same test.
 Your DWI defense should not only understand the importance of the proper procedures in administering these tests, but also the “science” behind the interpretation of your personal results of preforming unfamiliar motor sequences.
 That’s why having a DWI specialist in your corner is so important.
 We know how fight to increase your chances of getting a favorable outcome in your case.

-Call a DWI Specialist if you’ve failed a DWI sobriety test
+Call a DWI Specialist by the National College for DUI Defense if you’ve failed a DWI sobriety test

-If you’ve been a victim of unfair police field sobriety tests, a DWI Specialist with Trichter and Murphy can help.
+If you’ve been a victim of unfair police field sobriety tests, a DWI Specialist with Trichter & LeGrand can help.
 Call us at (713) 524-1010 and schedule your free consultation and know your options.
 We’re here to fight for you.